V-Sekai/manuals/decisions/20220624-webcam-to-posed-characters.md

-# Proposed: Connect Mediapipe to Blender
+# Draft: Connect Mediapipe to Blender

 ### Context and Problem Statement